 During my last year spent in Canada I worked for a WISP in the North of BC, where I would go to work on a quad bike or a snowmobile depending on the season, climbing communication towers surrounded by beautiful British Columbia wilderness, primarily dealing with point to point and point to multipoint radio links.
 It was there that the radio communications ball began rolling, along with the CWNP certification program.
+More recently I have been working in the UK specialising in WLAN design and gradually working towards becoming a Wireless Networking Professional. @nickjvturner.
 I ♥ WiFi.
 The WiFi knowledge base.
 Using concept maps to become a CWAP (Part 1) Last year I became a Certified Wireless Network Administrator (CWNA), and doing so showed me that I really didn't know about wireless networks as well as I thought, even though I work with them everyday.

 Workers are increasingly mobile and want to bring their own devices (BYOD).
 The sheer quantity of wireless devices on the network is stretching the boundaries of the original design intent.
-In addition, workers want instant, anywhere, anytime access to the systems and applications that help them be productive.
 Analyse de couverture Wi-Fi et de sécurité.
 A signal strength map, or SNR map, is quite similar to a Wi-Fi coverage map (heatmap), but this type includes Wi-Fi signal to noise ratio when graphically displayed.